Arbaz77khan/Arbaz_Projects/Python/Readme_Python.txt

 								Public, Protected, and Private Attributes:

 										Public attributes/methods: Accessible from anywhere, both inside and outside the class.
 										Protected attributes/methods: Accessible within the class and its subclasses (denoted by a single leading underscore _).
+In python protected is just a concept and a conventionto show other programmer that please use this variable safely.
+Its don't have any logic use case.
 										Private attributes/methods: Accessible only within the class (denoted by a double leading underscore __).
+Child class also can't use private data of parent class.

 								While it is technically possible to access private attributes using name mangling (_ClassName__private_attribute), it's generally discouraged as it goes against the principle of encapsulation.